Comparisons

 PSP's Unsharp Mask is slightly better than Photoshop's, but it still makes all the noise and artifacts very visible.
 A noticeable white halo appear at the bottom border of the white area.
 When using the Threshold slider the noise amplification is less intense, but you get ugly salt and pepper noise.

-This tools offers multiple-pass sharpening, only presets and no preview.
+This tools offers multiple-pass sharpening and only presets and no preview.
 It takes quite some time to find the best sharpening, because the presets are only optimized for general scenarious, so it is very difficult to adapt the sharpening to certain images.

 If you choose settings that produce a lighter sharpening, it can do a more or less nice job.
-If you want to do stronger sharpening you often get an overprocessed look with a lot of artifacts.
-Especially if you use all sharpening passes that the manual recommends, the risk of overprocessing is even higher.
+If you want to do stronger sharpening you often get an overprocessed look with a lot of artifacts, even if no extreme white halos appear.
 Another bad side-effect is the reduction of contrast and saturation in the image.

 No manual sharpening possible, only adjusting the auto sharpening.
 You also can't deactivate the automatic color, contrast and brightness correction.
 There's only one slider for sharpening and one for noise reduction.